-T-Bills: the shortest-term variety that matures in one year or less
+T-bills: The shortest-term variety which mature in one year or less

-T-Bonds: the longest-term loans, which mature in 30 years.
+T-bonds: The longest-term loans, which mature in 30 yearsrm loans, which mature in 30 years.

-A special form of T-Bonds and T-Notes are called Treasury Inflation-Protected Securities, or TIPS for short.
-TIPS are market securities whose principal is tied to changes in the Consumer Price Index (CPI), an index that measures inflation.
-TIPS' principal increases with inflation (rises in the CPI) and decreases with deflation (declines in the CPI).
+TIPS, or Treasury Inflation-Protected Securities, are a special type of Treasury bond with a principal tied to changes in the Consumer Price Index (CPI), an index that measures inflation — as such, they are often seen as protection against inflation.
 TIPS pay a fixed rate of interest twice annually, and that interest rate can fluctuate with current inflation levels.

 You can buy TIPS in five-, 10- or 20-year maturities in increments of $100 each.
 Upon maturity, you get either the inflation-adjusted principal or the original principal.

-Finally, you can buy Treasurys through the secondary market.
-This is where treasury bonds are bought and sold before the securities reach maturity.
-This market is facilitated by banks and brokers.
-Treasurys that trade on the secondary market are more liquid and may see more price fluctuation based on current auction and yield rates.
+Secondary market: This where Treasury bonds are bought and sold before the securities reach maturity.
+Treasuries that trade on the secondary market are more liquid and may see more price fluctuation based on current auction and yield rates.

 What to consider before buying Treasurys

-Usually, investors purchase Treasurys with the intention of holding them to maturity, which makes for a low-maintenance investment.
-But the interest payments you receive while holding T-Notes or T-Bonds will need some attention.
-Each individual coupon payment may not seem like much money, but stashing these payments in a savings account, like an Ally Bank Online Savings Account, can be a smart way to supplement your savings.
-You might also consider reinvesting these funds to purchase additional bonds on an annual basis.
+Management: Usually, investors purchase Treasuries with the intention of holding them to maturity, which makes for a low-maintenance investment.
+But consider what you’ll do with the interest payments you receive.
+For instance, you might stash these funds in a savings account, such as an Ally Bank Savings Account, or reinvest to purchase additional bonds on an annual basis.

-The interest earned on investments in Treasurys are taxable at the federal level but exempt from state and local taxes.
+Tax ramifications: The interest earned on Treasury investments are taxable at the federal level but exempt from state and local taxes.
 Consult your tax adviser for more details.

-Fluctuation in bond prices is a factor of changes in interest rates and changes in credit quality.
-If you hold your bonds until maturity, the volatility they experience between now and then doesn’t change the fact that you will receive the full face value when you sell.
-In general, prices of Treasury securities tend to fluctuate the least when compared to other bonds due to their very high credit-worthiness (and therefore, their low risk).
-Increased time-to-maturity, higher coupons, longer duration, and bonds trading at a discount are all additional factors which can increase the volatility of bond prices.
+Volatility: Fluctuation in bond prices is a factor of changes in interest rates and changes in credit quality.
+Increased time-to-maturity, higher coupons, longer duration and bonds trading at a discount can increase the volatility of bond prices.

-Buying Treasurys can be an opportunity to add balance to your portfolio and mitigate some of the risk you incur with more volatile securities.
-These secure loans are backed by the U.S. government and have an extremely low chance of defaulting — so you can rest assured that the money you’ve invested is in good hands.
+Buying Treasuries can be an opportunity to add balance to your portfolio and mitigate some of the risk you incur with more volatile securities.